giantswarm/docs/src/content/advanced/gitops/index.md

 In order to follow [Watching for new commits](#watching-for-new-commits) section, you should fork the repository and work on your fork instead.

 We will be using [Flux CLI](https://fluxcd.io/docs/cmd/) and [kubectl-gs](https://github.com/giantswarm/kubectl-gs).
 Please make sure you have both installed on your machine.
-If you would rather follow the guide without them, use example resources provided.
+If you would rather follow the guide without them, use the example resources provided.

 ### Setting up sources